MileHacker Logo

 • Self-driving is generally discouraged due to varied road conditions and safety risks.

-• Avoid night driving outside urban areas.
+• Avoid night driving in the countryside.

 • Travel times for land transport can be unpredictable.